 Are you wondering what the right treatment option is after tooth loss?
-We know how challenging it can be to choose the ideal restoration to suit your needs, which is why our Madison, WI, dentists Drs.
+We know how challenging it can be to choose the ideal restoration to suit your needs, which is why our Madison, TN, dentists Drs.
 Mark and Andrew Thomasson are here to help make the decision easier.
 We offer a full range of tooth replacement options.
 One restoration that more and more adults are turning to in order to replace missing teeth is a dental implant.

 What is a dental implant?

 An implant is a metal screw or post that is surgically placed into a drilled hole in the jawbone.
 The implant itself isn’t visible when you smile since it will be under the gumline; however, a false tooth can be attached to the top of the post.
 The purpose of an implant is to replace the roots of your teeth, which provide your jawbone with the stimulation it needs to prevent bone loss (a complication of untreated tooth loss).

 Just because a single implant is only designed to replace one missing tooth doesn’t mean that multiple implants cannot be placed along the arches of the jawbone to support dentures.
 Implant-supported dentures are ideal for patients with healthy jawbones that are having trouble keeping their dentures in place.